dotnet/designs/accepted/2023/preview-apis/preview-apis.md

 Let's first define these two terms:

 * **platform-level preview feature**.
 These are features that rely on preview behaviors across runtime, core library, tooling, and languages.
-The nature of these features that they are in support of each other.
+The nature of these features is that they are in support of each other.
 For example, generic math requires new runtime behaviors for interfaces, which the language has to support, and of course new interfaces and methods in core library that leverages them.
 If you want to use generic math, you need a combination of runtime, framework, and language that were designed to work in conjunction.

 * **library-level preview feature**.
 These are library APIs that don't require any platform-level preview features to be consumed.
 The only difference to